Round Vase, Mobach, Utrecht

 Large Vase, Zuid-Holland, Gouda

 The carved year mark on the base dates this piece to 1900, during the factory’s early period of decorative experimentation, when the year marks were still carved instead of painted on the bottom.
-The vase reflects stylistic elements that would later influence the Art Deco movement.

-Birds Vase Set, decor ‘Mat Vogels’, Zuid-Holland, Gouda
+Vase Set, decor ‘Mat Vogels’, Zuid-Holland, Gouda

 800,00

-After leaving Rozenburg, W.P.
-Hartgring brought his innovative techniques and designs to Plateelbakkerij Zuid-Holland (PZH), where he greatly influenced production between 1907 and 1920.
+After leaving Rozenburg, Willem Hartgring brought his innovative techniques and designs to Plateelbakkerij Zuid-Holland (PZH), where he greatly influenced production between 1907 and 1920.
 Drawing from his experience at the renowned Rozenburg factory, Hartgring introduced the NP (New Porcelain) decors, which featured detailed floral motifs in bright colours on a white background.
 Initially finished with a thin, glossy transparent lead glaze, these pieces took on a distinctive matte appearance after the introduction of a perfected matte glaze in 1910.

 The matte NP pieces, often referred to as Mat Vogels (MV) and Mat Bloemen (MB), showcased soft, chalky hues that quickly gained popularity.
 MV decors frequently included parrot motifs, which peaked in popularity around 1907 but continued to be produced into the 1920s.